jamauro/method/README.md

 });
 ```

-You can use a custom validation function instead of a [jam:easy-schema](https://github.com/jamauro/easy-schema) schema if you'd like:
+You can use a custom validation function instead if you'd like:
 ```js
 // import your schema from somewhere
 // import your validator function from somewhere